What is ecotourism?

 Most ecotourism operations are heavily reliant on visitor facilities developed and maintained by the Queensland Government and there has been little opportunity for private sector investment in national parks.
 The Queensland Government is supportive of investment into potential ecotourism opportunities and is increasing access to national parks and other state-owned land, for the enjoyment of all visitors.

-To further leverage our competitive advantage the Queensland Government has decided to allow privately owned, environmentally responsible facilities to be established on national parks so that new and innovative ecotourism experiences can be provided.
+To further leverage our competitive advantage the Queensland Government has decided to allow privately owned, low impact facilities to be established on national parks so that new and innovative ecotourism experiences can be provided.
 The aim of this initiative is to deliver contemporary, environmentally sensitive ecotourism developments that both showcase and preserve Queensland’s unique natural landscapes and wildlife.
+Ecotourism facility proposals can be lodged at any time.
+Further information on the application process can be obtained by emailing email@example.com.

 These Queensland Government initiatives will be fundamental to making Queensland the number one ecotourism destination in Australia, delivering world-class ecotourism attractions and experiences in Queensland’s national parks.